NLeSC/software.esciencecenter.nl/_person/m.vanmeersbergen.md

 After graduation, Maarten was employed by the VU University as a Scientific Programmer to continue his work in visualization.
 His work was used to promote the Ibis eScience framework and a sample application in Astrophysics at the Supercomputing conference in Seattle in 2011.
 He also played a major role in the overhaul of the Computer Graphics course at the VU University, by introducing a framework for OpenGL 3+ and GLSL shader programming.

-Today, Maarten is employed by the Netherlands eScience Center as a core team eScience Engineer, where he also focuses on visualization.
+Since 2012, Maarten is employed by the Netherlands eScience Center as a core team eScience Engineer, where he also focuses on visualization.